lucas34/android-spreadsheet-lib/README.md

 <img src='https://travis-ci.org/lucas34/android-spreadsheet-lib.svg?branch=master'>

-Automatic creation of two-dimensional scrollable array for Android
+Automatic creation of two-dimensional scrollable spreadsheet for Android.
+The spreadsheet is automatically generated, any entity can be diplayed.
+No extends is needed.
+The library is using annotations android processor to generate the array.
+No reflection API is used at runtime.
+The library requires at least Android 1.6 Donut (API level 4).

 ## Add Dependencies